tgherzog/wbg-catalog-manual/index.md

 redistribution or reuse.
 The exceptions list is employed as a "second best" alternative in rare cases where fully open access is not possible because of third party policies.

+### What is the relationship between the Open Data catalog and other Bank-operated data catalogs?

 The Bank has several additional catalogs for specific kinds of data, such as [Projects & Operations](http://projects.worldbank.org), [World Bank Finances](https://finances.worldbank.org), and [Research Datasets](http://go.worldbank.org/D353HLMTO0) to name a few.
 These are all included in the Open Data catalog either as collections or as individual datasets.
+Each catalog is managed by its own team with its own procedures, and specializes in a particular type of data (as suggested by its name).
+From the user's perspective however, all catalogs listed in the Open Data catalog are available under the same [Terms of Use][tou] from the user's perspctive.

 <div class="todo">